Bear witness. Keep Watch.

 Appalled by the pain and injustice they were witnessing in their communities, local church leaders in Palestine and Israel came together to take action.

-In 2002 they established the Ecumenical Accompaniment Program in Palestine and Israel (EAPPI).
-Their vision was a just peace, where all people in Palestine and Israel could live with freedom, dignity and security based on international law and human rights.
+In 2002 the World Council of Churches established the Ecumenical Accompaniment Program in Palestine and Israel (EAPPI) in response to the call from local churches in Jerusalem.
+Their shared vision was a just peace, where all people in Palestine and Israel could live with freedom, dignity and security based on international law and human rights.

-Since the program was established, more than 1,800 people from 20+ countries have served as Ecumenical Accompaniers.
+Since the program was established, more than 2,100 people from 20+ countries have served as Ecumenical Accompaniers.
 EAPPI has more human rights monitors on the ground than any other organisation in Palestine and Israel.
 And we’re making a difference.

 Who runs EAPPI?